unaihuete93/Tecnun-DevOps-2025/L03_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 #### Task 3: Test the CI pipeline

-In this task, you will create a Pull Request, using a new branch to merge a change into the protected **main** branch and automatically trigger the CI pipeline.
+In this task, you will create a commit into the **main** branch and automatically trigger the CI pipeline.

 1. Navigate to the **Repos>Files** section.
 4. On the **main** branch, navigate to the **/eShopOnWeb/src/Web/Program.cs** file and click **Edit** in the top-right